 The possibilities of ideas for a scavenger hunt for kids are endless!
 There are so many different fun scavenger hunt ideas for kids, but you can literally take any way to do a scavenger hunt and apply any variation you’d like to it!

 For instance, any of the alphabet learning scavenger hunts listed below could also be made into learning opportunities for solving math problems, or beginner reading, or just something fun like trucks or dolls.
 It’s virtually endless and its so exciting to change them up to fit your own child’s interests!

 We’ve done our fair share of scavenger hunts around here, and will keep doing more [a lot more now that I've collected all these ideas to base them off of] and I hope it’ll inspire some fun hunting at your house too.

-Please share any way you’ve done a scavenger hunt with your kids below in the comments!
-I’m on a hunt to find all sorts of kinds!
+Please share any scavenger hunt ideas you have done with your kids below in the comments!
+I’m on a hunt to find all sorts of kinds.

 Reinforce Colors on a Scavenger Hunt: